 From the turbo-expander generator set come electricity, pure water and a mixture of gases which are piped to a storage container.
 If required these gases can be separated and sold.

-Because almost all the heat is used to generate power Ardau systems are much more efficient than traditional boiler systems where much of the heat together with greenhouse gases and other pollutants goes up the chimney.
+Because almost all the heat is used to generate power Ardau systems are much more efficient than traditional boiler systems where much of the heat together with greenhouse gases, particulates and other pollutants go up the chimney.

-Ardau installations are scalable.
-The smallest system will produce around 5MWh of electricity.
-The largest Ardau systems can go up to 50MWh.
+The smallest system will produce around 5MW of electricity.
+The largest Ardau systems can go up to 50MW.
 Where greater output is required multiple systems can be installed in parallel.

 How does it do it?

-The Ultra-Supercritical (USC) version operates at 700º C and 300 bar.
-In these circumstances water becomes a ‘supercritical fluid’.
+The Ardau reactor operates in conditions known as Ultra-Supercritical (USC) at a temperature of around 700º C and a pressure around 300 bar.
+In these circumstances, water becomes the ‘Supercritical Fluid‘ mentioned earlier.
 The properties of such fluids are well established.
-Electricity is generated at over 80% efficiency.
+Electricity is generated at over 65% efficiency.

-Because of the extreme pressures and temperatures the USC version requires special alloys for the fabrication of the reactor and turbo-generator.
-Such alloys have only become available in the last two years, which explains why no USC version has yet been built.
+Because of the extreme pressures and temperatures, special alloys are required for the fabrication of the reactor and turbo-expander.
+Such alloys have only become available in the last two years, which explains why no USC reactor has yet been built.

 The Ardau Carbon Reactor

-The temperature of the SCF ensures that any inorganic material that entered the reactor with the carbon fuel is rendered sterile and inert.
+The temperature of the Supercritical Fluid (SCF) ensures that any inorganic material that enters the reactor with the carbon fuel is rendered sterile and inert.
 It drops to the bottom of the reactor and can be removed without interrupting operations.
 All toxic compounds are broken down to their constituent elements.
-Metals will be reduced to their elemental form and can be recovered and sold.
+Metals are reduced to their elemental form and can be recovered and sold.
 The residue can be sold as hard core.